The 20 best under-eye concealers, according to celebrity makeup artists

 Kevyn Aucoin The Sensual Skin Enhancer Concealer ($48; sephora.com)

-This holiday season, if you can only carry one complexion product with you, consider this creamy, full-coverage concealer that comes in a travel-friendly pot and doesn't take up much space in your cosmetics bag.
+This holiday season, if you can only carry one complexion product with you, consider this creamy, full-coverage concealer, which comes in a travel-friendly pot and doesn't take up much space in your cosmetics bag.

 Pro tip: Let your spot concealer transform into a full face of coverage, Menard says.
-"Your two best friends should be a BeautyBlender sponge and a properly moisturized skin, in addition to your favorite concealer," she adds.
+"Your two best friends should be a Beautyblender sponge and a properly moisturized skin, in addition to your favorite concealer," she adds.

 _______________________________________________________________________________